 There is no cure for brain injury, but many brain injuries are preventable.

 To reduce the incidence of TBI, BIA-MA has developed a number of programs that address the leading causes of brain injuries and contributing factors including: Seat belt and helmet usage; Distracted, drunken, and drugged driving; Pedestrian and home safety practices; Sports concussion.

-In addition, BIA-MA has programs, such as PALS, that provide support to survivors.
+In addition, BIA-MA has programs that provide support to survivors.
 For additional resources, please visit our support and resources section.

 Our programs include:

 Ambassador Program, a “speakers bureau” of survivors of brain injury and family members who address civic groups and organizations, sharing their personal experiences and providing important facts about brain injury.

 Brains At Risk, an court-referral program that links the choices made behind the wheel to the devastating effects of TBI.
 Brains.

 Falls Prevention, an educational program that provides “Reducing the Risk” trainings to professionals, and informational materials, such as tip sheets and fact cards, to those at greatest risk.

 Gateway, a two-part diversion series designed to promote brain injury awareness and prevention among adolescents whose behavior puts them at risk for injury.

 Play Smart, an educational video series produced for parents, coaches and student athletes.
 Includes the essential knowledge on sports concussions, personal testimonies of student and professional athletes, and expert advice from national leaders in sports concussion.